MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

 1. On the **General** tab:
     1. Specify a Template display name, such as **WHfB Certificate Authentication**
     1. Set the validity period to the desired value
-    1. Take note of the Template name for later which should be the same as the Template display name minus spaces (**WHfBCertificateAuthentication** in this example)
+    1. Take note of the Template name for later, which should be the same as the Template display name minus spaces (**WHfBCertificateAuthentication** in this example)
 1. On the **Extensions** tab, verify the **Application Policies** extension includes **Smart Card Logon**
 1. On the **Subject Name** tab:
     1. Select the **Build from this Active Directory** information button if it is not already selected